vudayani/spring-mcp-examples/github-lens/blog.md

 MCP solves this problem by acting as a universal bridge that connects LLMs to various tools, data sources, and APIs through a standardized protocol.
 Here’s how it works:

-**Servers:** MCP servers expose data and tools (e.g., databases, APIs, private repositories) in a standardized way that the LLM can understand
+**MCP Servers:** MCP servers expose data and tools (e.g., databases, APIs, private repositories) in a standardized way that the LLM can understand.
-MCP is more than just a tool for integration — it’s a framework for exposing new sources of data to LLMs.
-Developers can create MCP servers that follow the protocol to securely provide access to private or proprietary data that isn’t natively available to the LLM.
-For example:
+Developers can create MCP servers that follow the protocol to provide access to private or proprietary data that may not be natively accessible to the LLM, whether it’s internal HR data, financial information, or custom workflows that span across public tools like GitHub and private systems like your company’s file storage.
-- You can expose data from your internal HR system to help an AI assistant answer employee queries
-- Connect to on-premises databases to analyze sensitive financial data while keeping it secure
-- Build custom workflows that span across public tools like GitHub and private systems like your company’s file storage

-**Clients:** MCP clients act as intermediaries, facilitating communication between the LLM and these servers
+**MCP Clients:** MCP clients act as intermediaries, facilitating communication between the LLM and these servers

-**LLM Decision-Making:** The LLM doesn’t need you to tell it which server or API to use.
-It can autonomously decide which data source to query based on the request and fetch the relevant information to enhance its response.
+**LLM Decision-Making:** Instead of manually specifying which server or API to use, LLMs can autonomously decide which data source to query based on the task at hand.
+With MCP, LLMs can fetch real-time, context-aware information to generate more accurate responses.
-By plugging your private or external data sources into MCP servers, the LLM gains access to dynamic, real-time data that it can use to generate more accurate, actionable, and context-aware responses.
 And all of this happens seamlessly and you no longer need to write custom integrations or worry about constantly updating your codebase

 ## MCP: Unlocking Limitless Possibilities for AI Applications
 MCP is paving the way for a new era of AI-driven workflows, where LLMs can seamlessly integrate into real-world systems, accessing the information they need to solve problems in ways we never thought possible.
 It creates an ecosystem where LLMs don’t just rely on outdated training data—they dynamically fetch real-world, real-time information using natural language interfaces.